mvysny/mvysny.github.io/_posts/2021-5-16-extend-wifi-range-with-multiple-ap.md

 Therefore, I am sticking to physical wiring; you can read more about the option 2 in the [WiFi Boosters, Repeaters and Extenders](https://www.waveform.com/pages/wifi-booster-repeater-extender-differences) article.

+> Note: if having ethernet cables around the house is not an option for you, you can try
+> ethernet-over-powerline.
+Simply google for "ethernet over powerline" for more details and
+> for a list of devices to purchase; also read [Powerline networking may be what you need](https://www.digitaltrends.com/computing/everything-you-need-to-know-about-powerline-networking/).

-I urge you to read the excellent [Multi-AP Roaming Network Background](https://superuser.com/a/122508/750976) which summarizes this topic in an excellent way.
+I urge you to read the excellent [Multi-AP Roaming Network Background](https://superuser.com/a/122508/750976) which summarizes this topic in excellent way.

 Couple of tips from the article above:
 * Use 5Ghz WiFi only, to avoid interference from bluetooth and your microwave oven